I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 - How you see yourself as a person

 There are other factors that could be added.
 The last one above has a direct relation to your sense of self worth and self esteem.

 If you want to change your life in any way you need to know yourself before you can act.
 You need to know what you need to do to head in the right direction and you can’t do that until you know yourself.

 In addition, being self aware will mean that you will be better able to choose a suitable career and lifestyle which will satisfy you.
-Self awareness can enrich your quality of life because you can then move closer to living your values and realizing your dreams.
+Being self aware can enrich your quality of life because you can then move closer to living your values and realizing your dreams.

 Becoming self aware does not mean being selfish – it is simply a stepping stone in reaching your true potential and living a life full of purpose and meaning.
 Discovering the inner you will enable you to give more of yourself to others and this will benefit your relationships as well as helping to build your self esteem and confidence as you become truer to yourself…